GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 dev.off()
 ```
 ## How can you test for differences in alpha diversity?
-We recommend the non-parametric [Kolmogorov-Smirnov test](https://www.rdocumentation.org/packages/dgof/versions/1.2/topics/ks.test) for two-group comparisons when there are no relevant covariates.
+The non-parametric [Kolmogorov-Smirnov test](https://www.rdocumentation.org/packages/dgof/versions/1.2/topics/ks.test) for two-group comparisons when there are no relevant covariates.

 ```
 ps1 <- prune_taxa(taxa_sums(pseq) > 0, pseq)